 Shruti Bhargava

-I work as an ML Engineer at Apple in the Siri And Language Technologies team.
-I completed Masters in Computer Science from University of Illinois at Urbana-Champaign (UIUC), advised by Prof. David Forsyth.
-I completed Bachelors in Computer Science from IIT Kanpur, India.
+I am a Senior ML Research Engineer working on conversational AI in Apple's Siri Core Modeling team, where I develop advanced language understanding systems and LLM response strategies.
+I completed my Masters in Computer Science from the University of Illinois at Urbana-Champaign (UIUC), advised by Prof. David Forsyth, and my Bachelors from IIT Kanpur, India.

 Apple Inc.